Connectedness

 Insight: Continuity and Interval Preservation

 The fact that connected subsets of \(\mathbb{R}\) are exactly intervals is the fundamental reason why the Intermediate Value Theorem holds.
 Since continuity preserves connectedness, the continuous image of an interval must also be an interval.
-This ensures that a continuous function cannot "skip" values, providing the theoretical guarantee for numerical stability in algorithms that rely on continuous parameter spaces.
+This ensures that a continuous function cannot "skip" values, providing the theoretical foundation for root-finding methods such as the bisection algorithm: whenever a continuous function changes sign on an interval, a zero is guaranteed to exist inside.

 Intermediate Value Theorem